ymouamil/ENME351_Lab06/README.md

 ## Overview

-This project demonstrates how to control a servo motor using two different methods:
+This project demonstrates how to control a servo motor using two different input methods:

-1. A potentiometer (continuous analog control)
+1. A potentiometer for continuous analog control
-2. A 3-bit R-2R Digital-to-Analog Converter (DAC) (discrete digital control)
+2. A 3-bit R-2R Digital-to-Analog Converter (DAC) for discrete digital control

 The DAC converts digital bit inputs into analog voltage levels.
-The Arduino reads this voltage using its ADC and maps it to a PWM signal to control the servo position.
+The Arduino reads this voltage using its analog-to-digital converter (ADC) and maps it into a PWM signal that controls the servo position.

 ---